 Tools – feature match which AAC system will be the best fit to achieve their goals.

-Linguistic competence – the development of the receptive and expressive language skills used at home and in the community.
+Linguistic Competence – the development of the receptive and expressive language skills used at home and in the community.
 The knowledge and use of the language ‘code’ of the AAC system and the ability to attend to a communication interaction.

-Strategic competence – using knowledge of what can be communicate and how best to communicate this, including compensatory strategies for effective communication.
+Strategic Competence – using knowledge of what can be communicated and how best to communicate this, including compensatory strategies for effective communication.

-Investigates the social networks of communication partners, communication modes used, topics of communication and types of communication.
+This tool investigates the social networks of individuals and their communication partners, communication modes used, topics of communication and types of communication.
 You can use this tool to determine communication strategies and technologies for clients to use to interact with their communication partners.